osa1/lexgen/README.md

 where `LexerHandle` and `LexerAction` are generated names derived from the lexer name (`Lexer`).
 More on these types below.

+You can omit the `rule Init { ... }` part and have all of your rules at the top level if you don't need rule sets.

 In summary:

 - First line is in form `<lexer name>(<user state type>) -> <token type name>`.